This post may contain affiliate links. Read my full disclaimer here.

 A few years ago, I decided that I wanted to save money and travel by living out of my car for the Summer.
 I quickly realized that staying organized was super important.

-Try to organize your food and gear into bins, that way you always know where to find things.
+Try to organize your food and correctly pack a cooler so you always know where to find things.

 6. Plan for the unexpected